klhaag/metabarcoding-melipona/README.md

+# Melipona quadrifasciata metabarcoding
 # These are the codes and datafiles